 Resource UtilizationBusinessmen are skilled at leveraging existing resources efficiently.Entrepreneurs often need to seek and acquire resources creatively.

-Long-Term GoalsBusinessmen typically aim for stability and sustained growth.Entrepreneurs have long-term goals centered around disruption and scalability.
+Long-Term GoalsBusinessmen typically aim for stability and sustained growth.Entrepreneurs have long-term goals centred around disruption and scalability.

 Difference factors between Businessman and Entrepreneur